Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 My liability insurance comes with lawyers?

-Pretty much.
+Yes.
 The insurer doesn’t want to pay for it either, and proving that the other driver is at fault means they probably don’t have to.
 You and the insurer are on the same side here.

 As a general rule, the less valuable your car is, the less coverage you need.
 If you’re driving a 30-year-old minivan with 200,000 miles, you might as well stick with liability-only coverage, since repairing it won’t cost a whole lot.